ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 process each tag at the ingress and the egress.
 The procedure for this signalling/configuration is not defined in this document.

-A proxy that is used to access to multiple VLANs MAY map each individual VLAN to a distinct URI, such that each Ethernet proxying request is associated with only one VLAN.
+A proxy that is used for access to multiple VLANs MAY map each individual VLAN to a distinct URI, such that each Ethernet proxying request is associated with only one VLAN.
 This provides flexibility in forwarding, while meeting the requirements for the relative priority and ordering